George-Edih/cs1302-ce01/README.md

 If you have access to your Nike account, then you may login and perform the exercise there.
 Otherwise, you may perform the exercise on your local machine.
-To login to Nike, open up a local terminal in your terminal emulator and type the following command, replacing `user` with the Nike username provided to you by System Support:
+To login to Nike, open up a local terminal in your terminal emulator and type command below, replacing `user` with the Nike username provided to you by System Support.

+**NOTE:** The `ssh` program does not display your password as you type it when logging in.

 ```
 $ ssh user@nike.cs.uga.edu
 ```

-**NOTE:** The `ssh` program does not display your password as you type it when logging in.

 ## Creating Directories